Can dogs eat chives?

 Chives share the Allium family toxicity with onions, garlic, and leeks.
 They contain organosulfoxides that damage red blood cells, causing haemolytic anaemia.
 The dose needed is smaller than with whole onions because chives are more concentrated, and they sneak into lots of human foods: baked potatoes with chive butter, chive cream cheese, garnishes on soups and salads, chive-and-onion dip.
 Fresh, dried, or cooked chives are all toxic.
 The effect is cumulative with repeated exposure.

-If your dog has eaten chives
+If your dog has already eaten chives

 Risks to watch for